mishaun/PGA-Golf-Scores-vs.-Weather/readme.md

     * Cleaned the data of scores and tournament meta data.
     * Key steps:
         1. Removed events with less than 5 players.
-        2. Added field for Par using players' score to par amount versus the total.
+        2. Added secondary field for Par of the course using the players' score to par subtracted by their total.
+This helped improve the fill rate of the Par field.

         ![Fill Rates on Par Field](images/Data_cleaning_for_Par_field_for_readme.png)